guidogerb/guidogerb-website/README.md

 pnpm -r test    # tests (where present)
 ```
 Coding standards: TS strict, a11y-first components, no secret material in browser code.

+## Where to add rules
+- Lint rules (ESLint): add or change them in each workspace’s eslint.config.js (for example: websites/stream4cloud.com/eslint.config.js → rules: { ... }).
+The root `pnpm -r lint` will pick them up per package.
+  - If you want shared rules across all sites, create a shared config package (e.g., @guidogerb/eslint-config) later and extend it in each site.
+For now, rules are per-site.
+- CI/CD rules: adjust GitHub Actions workflows in .github/workflows/
+  - build.yml controls PR CI and basic build/lint.
+  - deploy.yml controls the multi-tenant build and deploy matrix (branches main/prod, environment selection, S3/CloudFront steps).
+- Formatting rules: Prettier is not configured yet in the repo.
+If/when added, place the config at the repo root (e.g., .prettierrc) and a format script in package.json, or per workspace.
+- TypeScript rules: when TypeScript is introduced, place compiler options in tsconfig.json at the root (and extend per package as needed), and enable type-aware linting in the eslint configs.

+## Architecture at a glance (SPEC-1)
+- Core stack: Vite, React, TypeScript on the web; AWS with API Gateway, Lambda, DynamoDB, CloudFront, S3, Cognito; Stripe for payments.
+- Multi-tenant + custom domains via CloudFront; TLS with ACM; DNS with Route 53.
+- PWA with a service worker: offline precache of the shell, Background Sync for writes, offline.html fallback.
+- Security & compliance: PCI SAQ-A boundary (Stripe-hosted), GDPR, encryption with KMS, WAF protections, IAM least privilege.
+- Secure downloads use a pre-signed URL plus a permission-hash with TTL, limited uses, and audit logging.
+- Search: OpenSearch Serverless (BM25) to start; vector/RAG optional later.
+- Observability: Lambda Powertools, CloudWatch + X-Ray; performance KPIs (p95) and Core Web Vitals (LCP/INP/CLS).